-- health and socioeconomic conditions, including but not limited to the effects on: - ✓ resources (fish, wildlife, birds, plants or other natural resources) used for recreational or commercial purposes (e.g. hunting, fishing, trapping); - ✓ human health associated with air quality, possible contamination of food resources in the area, drinking water quality, and exposure to light and noise.
-When risks to human health due to changes in one or more of these components are predicted, a complete Human Health Risk Assessment examining all exposure pathways for pollutants of concern may be necessary to adequately characterize potential risks to human health. - the visual environment and the effects that changes to the aesthetic quality of the landscape might have on businesses that rely on the area's aesthetic and recreational attractions; - land use and access to the river, in particular the boat launch ramp located on lot 1 204 899 and accessible via Notre-Dame West; - navigation, including, if applicable, the distinction between the various types of navigation and boats (commercial, recreational, traditional), taking these distinctions into account in the descriptions and the assessment of the effects; - physical and cultural heritage, structures, sites or things of historical, archaeological, paleontological or architectural significance, including, but not limited to: - ✓ unique sites or special features such as environmentally sensitive areas, reserves or protected areas; - ✓ recreational use of the area by individuals and outfitters.
+- health and socioeconomic conditions, including, but not limited to, the effects on: - ✓ resources (fish, wildlife, birds, plants or other natural resources) used for recreational or commercial purposes (for example, hunting, fishing, trapping); - ✓ human health associated with air quality, possible contamination of food resources in the area, drinking water quality, and exposure to light and noise.
+When risks to human health due to changes in one or more of these components are predicted, a complete Human Health Risk Assessment examining all exposure pathways for pollutants of concern may be necessary to adequately characterize potential risks to human health. - the visual environment and the effects that changes to the aesthetic quality of the landscape might have on businesses that rely on the area's aesthetic and recreational attractions in the region; - land use and access to Saint Lawrence river; - tourist and recreational activities; - navigation, including, if applicable, the distinction between the various types of navigation and boats (commercial, recreational, traditional), taking these distinctions into account in the descriptions and the assessment of the effects; - physical and cultural heritage, structures, sites or things of historical, archaeological, paleontological or architectural significance, including, but not limited to, the effects on: - ✓ unique sites or special features such as environmentally sensitive areas, reserves or protected areas; - \checkmark recreational use of the area by individuals and outfitters.